 The third place that olive oil was used in the Tabernacle was as an ingredient of the anointing oil (Exodus 30: 22-32).
 God decreed that Moses use anointing oil to anoint and consecrate (to God) every part of the tabernacle, the priests, and the priest’s clothes.
 The anointing oil, described in detail, consisted of fine spices and a hin (3.7 liters or 1.5 gallons) of olive oil.
 The anointing oil was to be God’s sacred anointing oil for future generations.
 If anyone made perfume using the same formula and put it on other than a priest, he/she was to be cut off from the Children of Israel.

-The olive tree is the second plant mentioned in the Bible and one of the world’s oldest cultivated trees.
+The olive tree was mentioned in Genesis and is one of the world’s oldest cultivated trees.
 Archeological evidence suggests that the olive tree was first domesticated in the 4th millennium B.C.
 The wild Mediterranean olive is the most likely progenitor of today’s cultivated olive, Olea europaea.
 Some scholars identify the olive as indigenous to present day Israel and Syria; while others claim North Africa or Crete as homes of the first olive trees.
 In all probability there were wild olive trees growing in the Sinai Peninsula when the Children of Israel traveled there in 1446 – 1406 B.C.
 Olive trees are long lived, up to 1000 years.
 They are evergreens that grow to a height of 65 feet with spreading branches that form a dense crown or canopy.
 In Old Testament times, youth used long sticks to shake olive tree branches with the result that ripe olives fell to the ground.
 To obtain small quantities of clear olive oil such as used in anointing oil, olives were gently squeezed — so that no parts were crushed.

 Symbolism: Light, Illumination